Skip to content

 How bad is nitrate in Wisconsin water?

-According to the Wisconsin DNR, nitrate is the state's most common groundwater contaminant, exceeding the health standard in at least 10% of private wells and about 300 public water systems, largely from agricultural sources.
+Widespread enough that the DNR calls it the state's most common groundwater contaminant.
+It exceeds the health standard in at least 10% of private wells and about 300 public water systems, mostly from agricultural sources.
+If you're on a well in farm country, this is the contaminant worth testing for first.

 Does Wisconsin have lead pipes?